goofy2k/MIDI-sequencer/README.md

 ### Next step in implementation

 V12 contains all (yet empty) API functions for NimBLE via RtMidi (dirty/hacked version).
 NimBLE out has been phased out of the main app and should be taken over by NiCMidi/RtMidi.
 Implement the API functions an make sure you maintain the same interface.

+## I Give In:  no success...
+  Most versions before V13 are with RtMidi.
+V13 is without, buth this is too complicated.....